-Kimberly's work examines how Black experience in the Soviet Union shaped Black identity, and how the presence of people of color shaped ideas and understandings of race, ethnicity, and nationality policy in the Soviet Union and post-Soviet space.
+Kimberly's research explores ideas and understandings of race, Blackness, ethnicity, and nationality policy in the Soviet Union and East Germany.

-M.A., Regional Studies: Russia, Eastern Europe, and Central Asia, Harvard University
+M.A.
+Regional Studies: Russia, Eastern Europe, and Central Asia, Harvard University, 2014

 Soviet nationality policy

-Race and ethnicity in Imperial Russia, the Soviet Union, and post-Soviet region
+Race and ethnicity in Imperial Russia, the Soviet Union, Russia, Ukraine, and East Germany

 "The Curious Case of Russian Lives Matter."
 Foreign Policy.
 July 11, 2020.

 "A Voice from the Slavic Studies Edge: On Being a Black Woman in the Field."
 ASEEES NEWSNET August 2020, vol. 60 no.4